 If you`re like me, coffee is an essential part of your daily routine.
-When I wake up in the morning, the first thing I need is a piping hot cup of joe to wake myself up.
+When I wake up in the morning, the first thing I want is a piping hot cup of coffee to wake myself up.

-Here are the top ten best ways how to make coffee while camping:
+Let’s jump right into it.
+Here are the top ten best ways how to make camp coffee:

 1. Instant Coffee